hindman/optopus/README.md

   --color <col>         Highlight matching text: red, green, blue
 ```

-The Optopus help text is cleaner, easier to read, and more aesthetic.
-Those
+The Optopus help text is cleaner and easier to read.
+Those gains mostly come
-gains mostly come from a couple of alternative techniques that Optopus supports
+from a couple of alternative techniques that Optopus supports but does not
-but does not require: first, the ability to flexibly summarize groups of
+require: first, the ability to flexibly summarize groups of options
-options symbolically in the usage text (as `[options]` in this example, which
+symbolically in the usage text (as `[options]` in this example, which was done
-was done in the last `p.config()` call above); and second, the separation of
+in the last `p.config()` call above); and second, the separation of option help
-option help from an alias listing.
+from an alias listing.

 ```
 Usage: